stackbit-projects/ikensho-handbook-0d05a/_posts/2020-02-1-much-more-than-a-desert-trip-to-sahara.md

 ---
 layout: post
-title:  "Much more than a desert: A trip into the Sahara"
+title: 'Much more than a desert: A trip into the Sahara'
 author: john
+categories:
-categories: [ Travel ]
+  - Travel
+  - lorem-ipsum
 image: assets/images/16.jpg
 ---